Black Nerve

 “Is that all you have to say?
 Is that what you thought would help me?
 I’ve received no more than superficial analysis.”

 “It was all preamble.
-You should know, and succeed where I failed.
-The true purpose of the Kult, the means to achieve the victory inevitable… what your grandfather was always grasping for… you must seek the archons’ blood to ascend your dream, and let the tenebrous dawn break across the sky.”
+You should know, and perhaps succeed where I failed.
+The true purpose of the Kult, the means to achieve the victory inevitable… what your grandfather was always grasping for… you must seek the archons’ blood to ascend your dream, to let a tenebrous dawn break across the sky.”

 “No.”